Convergence of Sinkhorn's Algorithm for Entropic Martingale Optimal Transport Problem: Appendix

-where the inequalities are attributed to Proposition \ref{prop:boundary_condition}.
-That is to say, $\Phi(x,h)$ takes values across $0$.
-Being a zero point of function $\Phi(x,h)$ given $x\in \mathcal X^0$, the function $\tilde h^{n+1}(x)$ can be well defined and is finite at least point-wisely.
-To prove the continuity of $h^{n+1}$, by the implicit function theorem (see for example in \cite{krantz2002implicit}), it can be deduced that
+Consequently, $\Phi(x,h)$ takes values across $0$.
+Hence, for each fixed $x\in\mathcal X_0$, the zero of the function $\Phi(x,h)$ exists and defines a finite value $\tilde h^{n+1}(x)$ pointwise.
+To establish the continuity of $h^{n+1}$, we apply the implicit function theorem (see, e.g., \cite{krantz2002implicit}).
+It follows that